 - What stories can you share from your experiences?

-- What was the most challenging/difficult part of your day?
+- What was the most challenging or difficult part of your day?

-- What if we commit to spending as much money supporting the ministries here as we did on getting here?
+- What if we committed to spending as much money supporting the ministries here as we did on getting here?

-- What if we hire local people to help with projects?
+- What if we hired local people to help with projects?

-- What if we buy local products and materials while we’re here?
+- What if we bought local products and materials while we’re here?

 - What can we learn about the people and the culture we’re visiting?

 - Are there ways we can be more culturally agile as we interact with the people here?